Lex-Pal/generic-api-gds-connector/README.md

 # Generic GDS connector to get data by API
-Using this connector we can use an API as data source to [Data Studio].
+Using this connector we can use an API as data source for [Data Studio] reports.

 ## Deploy a Community Connector yourself